PerfectoMobileSA/Samples/Java/README.md

 ### Sample Java Native App Project

-This sample native app project is designed to get you up and running within few simple steps.
+This sample Java native app project is designed to get you up and running within few simple steps.

 Begin with installing the dependencies below, and continue with the Getting Started procedure below.